Skip to main content

 You should also get extra priority if you have to leave services family accommodation (SFA) because your husband, wife or civil partner died in service.

-Help to pay your rent and other living costs
+Help with your rent and living costs

 Find out where to get grants and emergency help with food and other costs.